 - Molecular genetic tests study single genes or short lengths of DNA to identify variations or mutations that lead to a genetic disorder.

-- Chromosomal genetic tests analyze whole chromosomes or long lengths of DNA to see if there are large genetic changes, such as an extra copy of a chromosome, that cause a genetic condition.
+- Chromosomal genetic tests analyze whole chromosomes or long lengths of DNA to see if there are substantial genetic changes, such as an extra copy of a chromosome, that cause a genetic condition.

 Genetic testing is voluntary.
 Because testing has benefits as well as limitations and risks, the decision about whether to be tested is a personal and complex one.
 A geneticist or genetic counselor can help by providing information about the pros and cons of the test and discussing the social and emotional aspects of testing.

-Indications for genetic testing include if a patient has failed trials of medication before, if a patient cannot decide what medication they wish to start, or if they simply just want the information.
+Indications for genetic testing include if a patient has failed trials of medication before, if a patient cannot decide what medication they wish to start, or if they want the information.